ulixee/platform/datastore/docs/overview/deployment.md

 ### **GENERATED_LAST_VERSION**

 This file will be automatically generated by the CLI.
 The full settings from the previous version will be added as a field called `__GENERATED_LAST_VERSION__`.
-The `versionHash` in this section is a good sanity check to compare versions on your local machine vs a Miner.
-By default, Ulixee Miners store Datastores in the `<OS Cache Directory>/ulixee/datastores` directory ([details](./configuration.md#storage)).
+The `versionHash` in this section is a good sanity check to compare versions on your local machine vs a CloudNode.
+By default, Ulixee CloudNodes store Datastores in the `<OS Cache Directory>/ulixee/datastores` directory ([details](./configuration.md#storage)).

 ### Setting Manifest Values